Krish-s/Pandas/README.md

 Now the correlation theory and the hypothis theory can be checked based on the requirements.

+Data visualization is studied with plotyly express library as px.
+The dateset is loaded and it is visualized as bar,area,scatter,line graphs and the data is understood by visualisation using python.

 Evalution of the train database in pandas.